sahilvyas29/sophomore/README.md

 - Copy the parameters (Check Params) of the tokenURI function and paste them into the URL parameters section in Postman.

 - Pass the custom value for the token ID in the parameters.
-See the example screen shot on line number 6 and 7.
+See the example screen shot on line number 6.

 ###### Parameters